OlympusDAO/cooler-alerts/README.md

    - `cooler`: Address of the Cooler contract to be monitored.
    - `loan_id`: ID of the loan to be monitored.
    - `threshold`: Days before expiration that the user should be notified in advance.
-   - `webhook_url` (optional): URL where the alerts should be sent. _Example: https://discord.com/api/webhooks/123/XXX_.
+   - `webhook_url` (optional): URL of the discord webhook where the alerts should be sent. _Example: https://discord.com/api/webhooks/123/XXX_.
    - `email` (optional): Email address where the alerts should be sent. _Example: cooler_alerts@yxz.com_.
 - `list_alerts`: Used to list all the existing alerts user in the DB.
 Only lists those registered by the user executed the slash command.
 - `delete_alerts`: Used to delete user alerts of a given Cooler contract.
 Has the following parameters: